ssi02014/react-thumbnail-generator/README.md

 - Dragging and dropping text on the canvas
 - Adding custom web font families
 - Selecting the modal button and its location
-- Choosing the image type (png, jpg, webp)
+- Choosing the image type (png, jpg, webp, svg)
 - Supporting TypeScript and Next